 Toggle on the Terrain layer option (on the left side bar) and enable the Use terrain layers as breaklines option when using breaklines as a constraint for the TIN generation.

-The generated TIN can be exported in LandXML format using the following methods:
+The generated TIN can be exported in LandXML format or in raster GeoTIFF format (.tif) using the following methods:

 - In the Content - TIN panel, click Export or